sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Answered.md

     printf("Enter a string: ");
     fgets(str, MAX, stdin);
     str[strcspn(str, "\n")] = '\0';

     printf("Original String: %s\n", str);

     // Reverse the string using the stack reverseString(str);

     printf("Reversed String: %s\n", str);

     return 0;
 }
 ```

 ____

-### Applications of Stacks: Conversion from Infix to Postfix, evaluation of a postfix expression.
+### Applications of Stacks: Conversion from Infix to Postfix

 * Write a C program to convert an infix expression to postfix expression using STACK.
 Also convert the following infix expression to postfix expression by mentioning the steps clearly:
 * Write the algorithm for converting the Infix Expression to Postfix expression.
 Also transform the following expression to its postfix equivalent form by using the conversion algorithm steps.